-In the interest of maintaining a proper business environment and preventing inconvenience to others, we ask that employees not distribute promotional, political, controversial, and other non-instructional materials or solicit other employees unless approved by the Superintendent.
+In the interest of maintaining a proper business environment and preventing inconvenience to others, we ask that employees not distribute promotional, political, controversial, and other non-instructional materials or solicit other employees unless approved by the Superintendent during the work day.
 Non-employees are likewise discouraged from distributing material or soliciting employees on District premises.